DHTMLX/docs-diagram/docs/guides/diagram_editor/grid_area.md

     - `"remove"` - to delete the selected swimlane
 - resizing handles (pull the handles of the editable swimlane to change its sizes)

-Besides, there are the abilities to add, move, or remove columns or rows of the swimlane via the options of the context menu.
+You can also add, move, or remove columns or rows of the swimlane via the context menu options.
 The context menu will appear after the user clicks on the icon of a swimlane subheader.

 ![](/img/swimlane_contextmenu.png)

-Note, that some options of moving the first/last columns and rows are deactivated by internal settings of a swimlane.
+Note that some options of moving the first/last columns and rows are deactivated by internal settings of a swimlane.

 ## Editing attributes of an item